-The first in the list is ear training, because you should be able to recognize what you are playing to the extent that fingering chord voicing or different intervals/lickes comes not only from memory.
+The first in the list is ear training because you should be able to recognize what you are playing to the extent that fingering chord voicing or different intervals/licks come not only from memory.

 Memory is limited, while your ears are limitless.

 For some people, fretboard knowledge is knowing your chords, scales, and probably your Modes.
 Some players, like myself, base fretboard knowledge a lot on knowing triads and the CAGED system.
 All the ways are right, and the method you choose does not dictate your proficiency.

-But what’s always there is the ability to find shapes, not just memorise and the ability to finger them while not allowing any unwanted notes.
+But what’s always there is the ability to find shapes, not just memorize, and the ability to finger them while not allowing any unwanted notes.
 That’s where hand dexterity and muting come in hand.

 Tom Bukovac, Aka Uncle Larry, Nashville’s first call for session work, has his own triad-based method, which he humbly calls “The Secret.”

 Why is learning the guitar fretboard so important?

 Imagine having a complex chord chart in front of you and you are recording a session or playing a gig with another guitar player.

 If you are asked both to play rhythm, you have 2 choices, either go with the common chords or support the other guitar player by playing in a totally different area of the fretboard, the same notes.